Skip ribbon commands

 The hard cost of power line contacts

-The potential human impacts – injury or death to you or a member of your crew – are unbearable.
+The potential consequence to human life, such as injuries or death to you or a member of your crew are simply unbearable when it comes to power safety.

 Underground power line safety